Most property owners pay an annual levy via their council rates to help fund Victoria’s fire services.

 The concessions and exemption must be claimed through your local council.

 For more information on Victorian concessions, call the Concession Information Line on 1800 658 521.

 Paying the levy

-We monitor council performance in collecting the levy, and we pass these funds on to the Victorian Government.
+We monitor councils’ performance in collecting the levy and pass the funds on to the Victorian Government.